What are Eye Boogers?

 Waking up with eye boogers is normal.
 Eye boogers are the crust you may find in the corners of your eyes when you wake up in the morning.

-There are many reasons that you could have eye boogers.
+There are many reasons why you might have eye boogers.
 Most of the time, this discharge in the corners of your eyes is just residue from your eyes’ natural protective process.6

 Eye boogers can be hard and crusty.
 They can also be sticky and wet.
 Generally, this gunk is a whitish or cream color.3